lgeorget/KayrebtExtractor/README.md

 than C, not even C++.
 You can try any language supported by GCC as the AST are all written in the same language, GENERIC.
 However, some syntactic constructs will not be supported.
 Even in C, you may find some lacking stuff.

+In short, change the `run` target to suit your needs, or just make your own Makefile based on the shipped-in one and it should do the job.